"It's such a secret place, the land of tears."

 "Grief is the price we pay for love." - Queen Elizabeth II, in an address to a church congregation after the 2001 9/11 attacks.

 Grief is a cleansing process to help you deal with loss.
-In this difficult time, tears are your friend.
-Extreme grief is wet.
+In this difficult time, tears are your friend, but sometimes we get stuck and our grief takes over.
+Extreme grief, sometimes called prolonged grief disorder, is wet.

 Create a loving space to welcome your tears.
 To help you through extreme grief, find a place where you can take care of yourself and shed tears without worrying about other people's needs.
 You need some time and space for yourself, to open up to the extreme grief.